Cultural heritage: Ethics and rationale

 Classical civilizations, especially Indian, have attributed supreme importance to the preservation of tradition.
-Its central idea was that social institutions, scientific knowledge and technological applications need to use a "heritage" as a "resource".
+Its central idea was that social institutions, scientific knowledge, and technological applications need to use a "heritage" as a "resource".
 Using contemporary language, we could say that ancient Indians considered, as social resources, both economic assets (like natural resources and their exploitation structure) and factors promoting social integration (like institutions for the preservation of knowledge and for the maintenance of civil order).
 Ethics considered that what had been inherited should not be consumed, but should be handed over, possibly enriched, to successive generations.
 This was a moral imperative for all, except in the final life stage of sannyasa.

 What one generation considers "cultural heritage" may be rejected by the next generation, only to be revived by a subsequent generation.

 World heritage movement

-Significant was the Convention Concerning the Protection of World Cultural and Natural Heritage that was adopted by the General Conference of UNESCO in 1972.
+The Convention Concerning the Protection of World Cultural and Natural Heritage was adopted by the General Conference of UNESCO in 1972.
 As of 2011, there are 936 World Heritage Sites: 725 cultural, 183 natural, and 28 mixed properties, in 153 countries.
 Each of these sites is considered important to the international community.

-The underwater cultural heritage is protected by the UNESCO Convention on the Protection of the Underwater Cultural Heritage.
-This convention is a legal instrument helping states parties to improve the protection of their underwater cultural heritage.
+Underwater cultural heritage is protected by the UNESCO Convention on the Protection of the Underwater Cultural Heritage.

 In addition, UNESCO has begun designating masterpieces of the Oral and Intangible Heritage of Humanity.
 The Committee on Economic, Social and Cultural Rights sitting as part of the United Nations Economic and Social Council with article 15 of its Covenant had sought to instill the principles under which cultural heritage is protected as part of a basic human right.

 Key international documents and bodies include: